Astrid Fagraeus

-Astrid Elsa Fagraeus-Wallbom, born May 30, 1913 in Stockholm, Sweden and died February 24, 1997, was a Swedish immunologist.
+Astrid Elsa Fagraeus-Wallbom (30 May 1913 – 24 February 1997) was a Swedish immunologist.

 Education and career

-Fagraeus received a PhD in medicine in 1948 from the Karolinska Institute.
+Fagraeus was born in Stockholm, Sweden.
+She received a PhD in medicine in 1948 from the Karolinska Institute.
 In 1949, she was appointed associate professor of bacteriology at Karolinska Institutet in Stockholm.
 She became head of the virology department at the Swedish Bacteriological Laboratory in 1953.
 In 1961–1979 she served as the first professor of immunology in Sweden, at Karolinska Institutet.

 Scientific work

-Fagraeus' doctoral dissertation, 'Antibody Production in relation to the Development of Plasma Cells', attracted international attention and was considered a milestone in modern immunology.
+Fagraeus' doctoral dissertation, Antibody Production in Relation to the Development of Plasma Cells, attracted international attention and was considered a milestone in modern immunology.
 In this work, she was the first to show that plasma cells produce antibodies (IgG).
 Until then, their function was unknown.
 During her career, she published around 80 scientific publications, and she was particularly focused on the development and maturation of T lymphocytes in the thymus.
 Among Fagraeus' later contributions was her role in the development of a Swedish polio vaccine, together with Professor Sven Gard.